elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Why does the `in` operator exist?
-Isn’t it enough to compare against undefined?
+### Why does the "in" operator exist?
+Isn't it enough to compare against undefined?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The “in” operator is used to check if a property exists or loop over object properties.
 Using it to compare against undefined can have less than truthy results.</div><br />
-  <div><strong>Note:</strong> We should not use the “in” operator to loop over arrays, it not recommended.
+  <div><strong>Note:</strong> We should not use the "in" operator to loop over arrays; not a recommended approach.
   </div><br />
-  <div><strong>Technical Answer:</strong> Well, most of the time the comparison with undefined works fine.
-But there is a special case when it fails, but "in" works correctly.
-We can use the “in” operator to see if a property exists.
+  <div><strong>Technical Answer:</strong>The comparison with undefined, on the other hand, works most of the time.
+However, there is one exception where it fails yet "in" works ideally.
+We may use the "in" operator to check if a property exists.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />